matter-labs/zksync-era/docs/specs/l1_l2_communication/l2_to_l1.md

 ## Priority operations

-Also, for each priority operation, we would send its hash and it status via an L2→L1 log.
+Also, for each priority operation, we would send its hash and it's status via an L2→L1 log.
 On L1 we would then reconstruct the rolling hash of the processed priority transactions, allowing to correctly verify during the `executeBatches` method that indeed the batch contained the correct priority operations.

-Importantly, the fact that both hash and status were sent, it made it possible to [prove](https://github.com/code-423n4/2023-10-zksync/blob/ef99273a8fdb19f5912ca38ba46d6bd02071363d/code/contracts/ethereum/contracts/bridge/L1ERC20Bridge.sol#L255) that the L2 part of a deposit has failed and ask the bridge to release funds.
+Importantly, the fact that both hash and status were sent, made it possible to [prove](https://github.com/code-423n4/2023-10-zksync/blob/ef99273a8fdb19f5912ca38ba46d6bd02071363d/code/contracts/ethereum/contracts/bridge/L1ERC20Bridge.sol#L255) that the L2 part of a deposit has failed and ask the bridge to release funds.